 There are several challenges when identifying UBOs.
-What follows is a broad-brush of the difficulties faced by organisations like yours.
+What follows is a broad-brush of the difficulties faced by organizations like yours.

 One key challenge faced is how to determine which definition applies when identifying UBOs.
-The current EU AMLD4 lays out one definition that is not necessarily the same across other jurisdictions.
+For example, AMLD4 laid out one definition not necessarily the same across other jurisdictions.
 Ownership threshold levels required for due diligence are also different, making the UBO issue more confusing.
 FinCEN’s Customer Due Diligence Rule and AML4D require UBO identification to a 25% threshold, whereas FATCA (Foreign Account Tax Compliance Act) requires a 10% threshold.

 Obtaining the big picture of a customer in UBO terms requires access to multiple data sources.
 As such, gathering all this data by hand is time consuming.
 Analysts spend hours on this aspect of the task alone, which greatly increases time pressures.
 Following this is an in-depth, often manual, analysis of the data to make a decision.
 Due to the time pressures analysts face to onboard customers quickly, human error occurs.
 Inaccuracies in the data analysis can expose you to significant risk, reputational damage and financial penalties.

 Customers expect a smooth, fast process when opening new accounts or accessing new products and services.
 Lengthy KYC onboarding times can result in losing customers and revenue.

 Confusing, obscure company structures

 At the moment there is a significant lack of transparency as corporate structures can span the globe.
 Often, banks and investigators find deciphering ownership and accurately identifying UBOs impossible.
 Not all countries have online corporate registers or publicly provide information on company directors.
 Fewer still offer shareholder details.
 Add in out of date, inaccurate, or incomplete information and the UBO process becomes more complicated.